tarotez/sleepstages/Readme.md

 data/finalclassifier : used for making predictions by offline.py, online.py, and app.py
 ```

 Edit or revise data/finalclassifier/classifierTypes.csv so that the newly trained model can be used by applicational programs (offline.py, online.py and app.py).
-The format is
+For each line, the format is

 ```
 classifierID, network type, sampling frequency, epoch time length.